nbasham/iOS-Collection-Utilities/README.md

 ## NSArray+Primitive

-NSArray+Primitive extends NSArray and NSMutableArray to provide support for primitives <code>BOOL, char, int, float, CGPoint, CGSize, CGRect</code>.
+NSArray+Primitive extends NSArray and NSMutableArray to provide support for primitives <code>BOOL, char, int, float, CGPoint, CGSize, CGRect, NSInteger, NSUInteger, and CGFloat</code>.
 The following example demonstrates <code>int</code> but all the other types work the same way.

 >
     NSMutableArray* array = [NSMutableArray array];